 No one has ever accused the government of being cutting-edge technology adopters.
-Without a literal act of congress, the FMCSA will have to audit your files in person for it to be on the record.
+Without a literal act of Congress, the FMCSA will have to audit your files in person for them to be on the record.

 Sign up to our newsletter

 Get the latest articles on all things transportation delivered straight to you inbox.Schedule a live demo